KQM-git/TCL/docs/characters/geo/noelle.md

 **Notes**

 * Noelle's infused Normal and Charged Attacks apply 1GU and have standard 3 hit / 2.5s ICD.
-* The DEF to ATK conversion is snapshotted when you activate burst so any changes to DEF after burst is used will not affect ATK.
+* The DEF to ATK conversion is snapshotted when you activate Burst so any changes to DEF after Burst is used will not affect ATK.
 * The two activation damage instances can proc the healing effect from **Breastplate**.

 </TabItem>